tanvincible/GitX/README.md

 ## Documentation

 You can find the detailed documentation [here](https://tanvipooranmal.github.io/GitX/) and, also in the [docs\ ](https://github.com/TanviPooranmal/GitX/tree/main/docs) directory.
-It includes guides, references, and troubleshooting information to help you get started with GitX.
+It includes guides, references, and troubleshooting information to help you get started with `GitX`.

 ## License